ThinkBigAnalytics/ThinkBigChallenge2014/README.md

 ### About the data

-The contest data set consists of over two million JSON-encoded family tree records in a 3GB (uncompressed) file.
-Documentation of the record format and a small extract may be found in the `data` directory in the [github repo](https://github.com/ThinkBigAnalytics/ThinkBigChallenge2014/tree/master/data/]).
-The full data set is available for download from Amazon S3 at [https://s3.amazonaws.com/think.big.challenge/AncestryData.gz](https://s3.amazonaws.com/think.big.challenge/AncestryData.gz) as a 337MB gzip file.
+The contest data set consists of over JSON-encoded family tree records in a flat file.
 Some preprocessing has been performed on the data, such as standardizing place names and obscuring family names to protect member privacy, and is described in the documentation.

+Documentation of the record format, a small extract, and links to downloads may be found in the `data` directory in the [github repo](https://github.com/ThinkBigAnalytics/ThinkBigChallenge2014/tree/master/data]).

 ## The Challenge